NASAA Notes: June 2022

 Adding Arts to STEM for Young Students

 Policymakers have long been interested in the benefits of STEM education (science, technology, engineering and math) in improving a state’s economic outlook.
-Yet even after the adoption of STEM programs, systematic youth engagement has not occurred in primary schools, with gaps falling along gendered, racial and ethnic lines.
+Yet even after the adoption of STEM programs, systematic youth engagement has not occurred in primary schools.
 Research and Policy Implications of STEAM Education for Young Students, published by the Education Commission of the States in partnership with the Arts Education Partnership, suggests that interest in STEM education, as well as new capacity, expertise and perspectives, can be stimulated in young learners by fostering and adding the “A” for arts (STEAM).
 The policy brief offers an overview of the positive impacts of STEAM as a more comprehensive education for young learners in pre-K through fifth grade.

 Arts Education Comparison Tools Update